crystyllabs/ReferenceHub/README.md

 - Reviews and statements render in batches, preventing an increasingly large DOM as submissions grow.
 - Charts aggregate the full approved dataset in the browser.
 This is appropriate for hundreds of reviews, not tens of thousands.
 - Profile links accept only HTTP and HTTPS URLs.
 User-provided text is inserted with `textContent`, not HTML.
+- Narrative summaries use grounded local templates by default.
+The API can provide `workingWithSummary` (or `aiSummary`) and `executiveSummary` fields when server-side AI generation is added.

 Before the approved dataset reaches roughly 1,000 records, move filtering, aggregates, and pagination to the server.
 Return a versioned response such as `{ schemaVersion, profile, summary, insights, reviews, nextCursor }`.
 At that point, replace JSONP with a same-origin API or a service that supports CORS, request validation, rate limiting, caching, monitoring, and cursor pagination.